 - Business resources and checklist (Centers for Disease Control)

-- Instructions for Employers on Mitigating an Outbreak (Washington Department of Health)
+- Instructions for employers facing an outbreak (Washington Department of Health)

 - Model employer policies and resources (Business Health Trust)